 - Are you keeping three points of contact when climbing structures like silos?

-- Are harvest team members trained with safety instructions, emergency procedures?
+- Are harvest team members trained with safety instructions and emergency procedures?
+Are these procedures updated with COVID-19 in mind?

-- Is there an ABC Fire Extinguisher charged and ready to use in all equipment?
+- Is there an ABC Fire Extinguisher in all equipment?

 You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
 Keep the completed forms for follow-up, future reference and inspections.DOWNLOAD PDF CHECKLIST